w(1) and whodo(1) should silently skip dirs it cannot open

 The pre-#12523 code just silently skipped any proc dirs it couldn't open, we should just restore that behavior.

-Updated by Jason King 10 months ago
+Updated by Jason King about 2 years ago

 To test this, I build both existing and new versions of w and whodo.
 I then ran each in a global zone with several zones booted.
 Without the fix, you could see permission denied errors trying to open processes in the NGZ.
 With the fix, the warnings are no longer present.